kletobias/kletobias.github.io/_projects/Chapter_5-2.md

 ---
-title: 'Differences between vi and vim Editor'
+title: 'Linux Text Editors'
-subtitle: 'Learning Linux - Chapter 5.2'
+subtitle: 'Learning Linux - Section 5.1'
 date: 2021-12-27 00:00:00
+description: 'A text editor is a program, that enables one to create and manipulate text data in a Linux file.
+Popular, standard text editors for Linux are listed in this chapter.'
+featured_image: vim_bw_logo.png
 gallery_images:
   - Bash_GNOME_Terminal_screenshot.png
   - bash-ga254901e3_1280.png